You are here

-The three-part goal of the Elementary and Secondary Education Act’s (ESEA’s) Title I, Part D is to:
+The purpose of Title I, Part D is to:

 - Improve educational services for children and youth who are neglected (N) or delinquent (D) so that they have the opportunity to meet challenging State academic content and achievement standards;

 - Provide children and youth who are N or D services so that they can successfully transition from institutionalization to further education or employment; and

 - Prevent youth from dropping out of school and provide youth who have dropped out and youth returning from correctional facilities with a support system to ensure their continued education.

 This program provides funding to support the education of youth in state-operated institutions (Subpart 1) and provides assistance to school districts that work with local facilities that serve adjudicated youth (Subpart 2).
 State agency and school district Title I, Part D programs must meet the educational needs of neglected (N), delinquent (D), and at-risk youth and assist in their transition from correctional facilities to local programs.

 Subpart 2: Facilities Served by Local Educational Agencies

 Title I, Part D funds are allocated to LEAs that provide educational services to local facilities (facilities not operated by the state).
 State-licensed residential childcare institutions, located within school district boundaries, must have locally funded regular education programs in which the students are enrolled 20 hours a week to be eligible to receive funding for Title I, Part D, supplementary programs.
 These education programs may come in the form of transition supports, dropout prevention programs, health and social services, specialized trainings and career services, mentoring, etc. in district public schools, community day centers, and locally-operated institutions for neglected or delinquent children and youth.

 All agencies that receive Part D funds are required to: